fjallemark/TimetablePlanningApp/Readme.md

 - you don't have to write them yourself, just click some checkboxes or enter some data,
 - they are formulated in a consistent way,
 - they have the same formulation in every report,
-- they are applied to the user context in a predefine and systematic way,
+- they are applied contextually in a predefine and systematic way,
 - they can easily be generated in any supported language.

 ##### Manual Notes
 Even if it is rarley needed,